-Whenever a change in family status occurs-whether it's a marriage, a divorce, a death or the birth or adoption of a child-it's a good idea to think about how that event may affect all your benefit plans-not just this Plan-and any beneficiary designations and coverage elections you may have made.
-This Plan is administered by the Building Service 32BJ Benefit Funds.
-Contact the Fund Office at 1-800-551-3225 or by mail at 25 W. 18th Street, New York, NY 10011 if you have any questions or need additional information.
+Whenever a change in family status occurs-whether it's a marriage, a divorce, a death, or the birth or adoption of a child-it's a good idea to think about how that event may affect all your benefit plans-not just this Plan-and any beneficiary designations and coverage elections you may have made.
+Effective January 1, 2012, this Plan is administered by the Building Service 32BJ Benefit Funds.
+Contact the Fund Office at 1-800-551-3225 or by mail at 25 West 18th Street, New York, NY 10011-4676 if you have any questions or need additional information.

-TABLE OF CONTENTS
+CONTENTS